CBBC star Mya-Lecia Naylor dies aged 16

 BBC children’s TV star Mya-Lecia Naylor has died aged 16.

-Naylor, who appeared in shows including Millie Inbetween and Almost Never, died on April 7 but the cause of death remains unclear.
+Naylor, who appeared in shows including Millie Inbetween, died on April 7 but the cause of death remains unclear.

 She starred alongside Emily Atack, Fleur East and Tess Daly on CBBC show Almost Never.